 Federal, state and local authorities regulate the U.S. coal mining industry with respect to matters such as employee health and safety and the environment, including protection of air quality, water quality, wetlands, special status species of plants and animals, land uses, cultural and historic properties and other environmental resources identified during the permitting process.
-Contemporaneous reclamation is required during and after mining has been completed.
+Reclamation is required during production and after mining has been completed.
 Materials used and generated by mining operations must also be managed according to applicable regulations and law.
 These laws have, and will continue to have, a significant effect on our production costs and our competitive position.
-Future laws, regulations or orders, as well as future interpretations and more rigorous enforcement of existing laws, regulations or orders, may require substantial increases in equipment and operating costs and delays, interruptions or a termination of operations, the extent to which we cannot predict.
-Future laws, regulations or orders may also cause coal to become a less attractive fuel source, thereby reducing coal's share of the market for fuels and other energy sources used to generate electricity.
-As a result, future laws, regulations or orders may adversely affect our mining operations, cost structure or our customers' demand for coal.